syntax-tree/hast-util-to-dom/readme.md

 // "<div xmlns="http://www.w3.org/1999/xhtml">World</div>"
 ```

-Due to the nature of various browser implementations, you may notice cross-browser differences in the serialized output, especially with respect to whitespace or self-closing tags.
-Buddy, that's the web!
+Due to the nature of various browser implementations, you may notice
+cross-browser differences in the serialized output, especially with respect to
+whitespace or self-closing tags.
+Buddy, that’s the web!

 ## API